Skip to main content

 Jean Appolon and the Jean Appolon Expressions (JAE) education team leading a Haitian Folkloric dance class at a JAE 2022 partner site, Kalalu-Danza in the Dominican Republic

 The HPRC team is excited to share this reflection on all our successes in 2023.
 From highlighting our research in a poster for APHA’s Annual Meeting to re-releasing the CHOICES National Action Kit 2.0 with a variety of new data and information to collaborating with a local contemporary dance company to enhance their staff’s research skills to hosting the 11th cohort of emerging health leaders, this year was full of accomplishments for our team!
 Read on to learn more about our 2023 highlights, presented within the four key areas in which our Center is focused.
-Learn more about our Center aims here.
+Learn more about these key areas and what we do.

 Collaborate with Partners to Identify Evidence-Based Interventions